tensorflow/tfx/docs/guide/examplegen.md

 Note: this feature is only availible after TFX 0.22.1.

-If your data source is organized on your filesystem by date, TFX supports mapping dates directly to span numbers.
+If your data source is organized on filesystem by date, TFX supports mapping dates directly to span numbers.
 There are three specs to represent mapping from dates to spans: {YYYY}, {MM}, and {DD}.
 The three specs should be altogether present in the [input glob pattern](https://github.com/tensorflow/tfx/blob/master/tfx/proto/example_gen.proto)